mozilla-services/docs/source/server-devguide/configuration.rst

     The keys provided in this example work, as they were generated to provide a realistic example.
 But do not use them in your applications.

-    Instead, you should generate a new set of key for you own domain.
+    Instead, you should generate a new set of keys for you own domain.

     See: https://www.google.com/recaptcha/admin/create